Kadarmapee

-Kadarmapee: Manja Nakada (English: Trick Master) is a 2010 comedy Indian Meitei language film directed by L. Prakash and produced by Kamala Saikhom under the banner of Saikhom Films.
+Kadarmapee: Manja Nakada (English: Trick Master) is a 2010 Manipuri comedy film directed by L. Prakash and produced by Kamala Saikhom under the banner of Saikhom Films.
 It stars Gokul Athokpam, Kamala Saikhom, Uttam Mayanglambam and Bala Hijam in the lead roles.
 The film was released at Bhagyachandra Open Air Theatre (BOAT), Imphal on 4 November 2010.
 It was also premiered at Bangalore, Koromangala (Game Village) NGV Club (Bowling Alley Hall) on 14 November 2010.

-Synopsis
+Plot

 While escaping from police, Yaima hides in Tamphasana's room.
 He spends the night in the latter's place.
 When Yoimayai (Tamphasana's fiancé) discovers this, he tries to chase Yaima away.
 Nungthil Chaibi, who is tricked by Yoimayai, tries to trap him.
 Yaima also tries to trick Tamphasana and make her fall for him.